-State and federal government agencies may be able to offer financial support to local governments that own and/or operate regional or remote airports for infrastructure upgrades when sufficient funding is not available.
+State and Australian government agencies may be able to offer financial support to local governments that own and/or operate regional or remote airports for infrastructure upgrades when sufficient funding is not available.
 Improvements that may be funded include airside improvements such as:

 - reseals and extensions of runways, aprons and taxiways

 The Department of Transport and Main Roads supports the provision of air transport infrastructure in a sustainable and cost-effective manner to meet basic access and regional development needs in rural and remote communities.

 While responsibility for airport funding usually rests with airport owners, the department has previously supported projects with local governments on a 50/50 partnership basis or joined with the Australian Government in a tripartite funding arrangement for various airside infrastructure improvements via the former Regional Airport Development Scheme (RADS).

 The former Regional Airport Development Scheme ceased on 30 June 2013, having provided $48 million over 15 years for 211 projects supporting regional air service development or emergency access to the Royal Flying Doctor Service across Queensland.

 Current funding options

 A brief summary of the current options available for securing state and Australian government grant funding for airside infrastructure at regional and remote airports is available below.

 This is not an exhaustive list and local governments are encouraged to explore other innovative approaches to securing funding support for regional airport development.

 Department of Transport and Main Roads – Transport Infrastructure Development Scheme (TIDS)